 The following example is required by the SEC and demonstrates the projected dollar amount of total cumulative expenses that would be incurred over various periods with respect to a hypothetical investment in us.
-In calculating the following expense amounts, we assumed that our operating expenses would remain at the levels set forth in the table above.
+In calculating the following expense amounts, we assumed we would have no additional leverage and that our operating expenses would remain at the levels set forth in the table above.
 In the event that shares to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will restate this example to reflect the applicable sales load.

-1 Year 3 Years 5 Years 10 Years You would pay the following expenses on a \$1,000 investment, assuming a 5.0% annual return \$125 \$ 347 \$ 537 \$ 902
+1 Year 3 Years 5 Years 10 Years

+You would pay the following expenses on a \$1,000 investment, assuming a 5.0%

+annual return \$ 91 \$ 263 \$ 420 \$ 761

 The example and the expenses in the tables above should not be considered a representation of our future expenses, and actual expenses may be greater or lesser than those shown.
 While the example assumes, as required by the SEC, a 5.0% annual return, our performance will vary and may result in a return greater or less than 5.0%.
-The table above does not reflect borrowings under our Credit Facility that we may employ in the future.
+The table above does not reflect additional SBA leverage that we intend to employ in the future.
 "Other expenses" are based on estimated amounts for the current fiscal year.
 In addition, while the example assumes reinvestment of all dividends at net asset value, participants in our dividend reinvestment plan will receive a number of shares of our common stock, determined by dividing the total dollar amount of the dividend payable to a participant by the market price per share of our common stock at the close of trading on the dividend payment date, which may be at, above or below net asset value.
 See "Dividend Reinvestment Plan" for additional information regarding our dividend reinvestment plan.